 The Annual Family Business Awards Program attracts more than 500 attendees and celebrates the success of small, medium and large Central Ohio family businesses.
 Achievements in succession planning, communication, community engagement, re-invention, and milestones are recognized.

-The eleven peer groups allow family business leaders with common interests to share their experiences in small group settings and receive guidance from experts in family business practices.
+The twelve peer groups allow family business leaders with common interests to share their experiences in small group settings and receive guidance from experts in family business practices.
 Peer groups include next-generation leaders, women in family business, CEOs, those interested in human resources and marketing/sales.

 Networking opportunities include the Annual Family Business Tour and Networking Event hosted by a different Central Ohio family business each year; this event give members an opportunity to get a behind-the-scenes look at their peers’ operations.

 A 501(c)(3) not-for-profit organization, the Conway Center for Family Business provides educational and networking opportunities to family business owners and their employees to promote business success.
 To learn more about these programs, click here.
 And, to learn more about the benefits we offer members, click here.

 The Family Business Center of Central Ohio is incorporated as a not-for-profit Ohio corporation.
 The founders include J. Richard “Dick” Emens and Bea Wolper.

 First Family Business Awards Program is held at Ohio Dominican University (ODU).
 As of 2014, more than 150 awards have been presented to local family-owned businesses and distinguished family business leaders.
-The Center has two types of membership – Family Businesses and those organizations that provide services to family businesses, called Service Provider members.
+The Center has two types of memberships: Family Businesses and those organizations that provide services to family businesses, called Service Provider members.